API Basics

 ```

-The BIN Lookup API has synthetic monitoring in place that is constantly checking that the API is up and functioning as expected.
-This information is made available publicly so that you can check the uptime and if there have been any recent issues with the product.
-Check the [status page](https://developer.mastercard.com/api-status) for this information.
+The BIN Lookup API uses synthetic monitoring to continuously verify that the API is available and functioning as expected.
+This information is publicly available, allowing you to check uptime and review any recent issues.
+Check the [status page](https://developer.mastercard.com/api-status) to view this information.

-We have created a selection of helpful developer tools that you can use to make integration with the API seamless, and to help you get the most out of the account range data provided.
-The tools are available for you to give you a head start when developing a connection.
+We provide a set of developer tools to help you integrate with the API more easily and get the most value from the account range data.
+These tools give you a head start when building your connection.
+For details, see [Developer Tools](https://developer.mastercard.com/bin-lookup/documentation/developer-tools/index.md).